Shangxpss/EnglishTutor/analyse/2023NationTwo.md

 B. A Short History of Australia
 C. A History of the World in 100 Objects
 D. How Art Works Tell Stories

+To become the Olympic champion in the individual (个人) all-around event, Gabby Douglas had to leave everything she 41D best.
+She had to 42B her bedroom in Virginia.
+She had to say 43A to her two dogs and to the beach, where she loved to 44C waves on her board.
+But it was 45B to take the leap (飞跃), however 46B it would be.
+Even at 14, Douglas knew that.
+So she 47D about 1,200 miles away from home, to 48D with a coach from China.
+She lived with a family she had never 49A and everything was new to her.

+As it turned out, Douglas did 50C what she needed to do to become Olympic champion when she 51A two Russians.
+The Chinese coach 52B Douglas into one of the best gymnasts in the 53A , helping her skyrocket from an 54C member of the national team to the top of the sport.
+By 55C the Olympic all-around title, she became the first black woman to do so.
+She 56D the competition from beginning to end.
+She said she had felt 57A all along that she would win.

+Not so long ago, Martha Karoly the coordinator (联络人) of the women’s national team, did not think Douglas had what it 58D to be an Olympian.
+As time went by, she thought 59B that she could make the London Games — and win.

+“I’m going to inspire so many people,” she said.
+“I’m ready to 60A .”
+And shine she did.

+41. A. tried B. thought C. judged D. knew
+42. A. take up B. pack up C. clean up D. do up
+43. A. goodbye B. hello C. thanks D. no
+44. A. cause B. observe C. ride D. strike
+45. A. common B. time C. fun D. tough
+46. A. breathtaking B. heartbreaking C. eye-catching D. head-spinning
+47. A. dropped out B. moved on C. pulled over D. went off
+48. A. reason B. talk C. compete D. train
+49. A. met B. helped C. understood D. needed
+50. A. approximately B. gradually C. exactly D. possibly
+51. A. defeated B. pleased C. respected D. assisted
+52. A. forced B. transformed C. persuaded D. put
+53. A. world B. city C. team D. state
+54. A. amateur B. elected C. average D. enthusiastic
+55. A. clarifying B. defending C. winning D. demanding
+56. A. followed B. organized C. watched D. led
+57. A. confident B. nervous C. excited D. uneasy
+58. A. viewed B. appeared C. mattered D. took
+59. A. now and then B. more and more C. far and wide D. on and on
+60. A. shine B. fly C. dance D. score